Stockholm Sweden Travel Guide

 Crayfish Party (August), Midsummer (herring, new potatoes, strawberries), Christmas (Julbord buffet) are popular traditions.

-Stockholm boasts a thriving fine dining scene with a number of Michelin-starred restaurants.
+Stockholm boasts a thriving fine dining scene featuring a number of Michelin-starred restaurants.

 Countless mid-range options across Stockholm's neighborhoods offer a balance of quality, atmosphere, and price.